sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 When set, disables all out of band processing (see section Out-of-Band Processing).
 All subsequent input lines until the next command that unsets this option will be made available for reading tasks or normal command parsing exactly as if the out-of-band prefix and the out-of-band quoting prefix had not been defined for this server.

 `"client-echo"`
 The setting of this option is of no significance to the server.
-However calling set_connection_option() for this option sends the Telnet Protocol ‘WONT ECHO’ or ‘WILL ECHO’ according as value is true or false, respectively.
+However calling set_connection_option() for this option sends the Telnet Protocol `WONT ECHO` or `WILL ECHO` according as value is true or false, respectively.
 For clients that support the Telnet Protocol, this should toggle whether or not the client echoes locally the characters typed by the user.
 Note that the server itself never echoes input characters under any circumstances.
 (This option is only available under the TCP/IP networking configurations.)

 `"flush-command"`
 This option is string-valued.
 If the string is non-empty, then it is the flush command for this connection, by which the player can flush all queued input that has not yet been processed by the server.
 If the string is empty, then conn has no flush command at all. set_connection_option also allows specifying a non-string value which is equivalent to specifying the empty string.
 The default value of this option can be set via the property `$server_options.default_flush_command`; see Flushing Unprocessed Input for details.